 The places that set you free.
 The places in which you understand that all is possible.
 The places in which you feel truly limitless.

-The places in which problems diminish and are replaced with a knowing that all is ok.
+The places in which problems dissolve and are replaced with a knowing that all is ok.

 Today I only wanted to share this little story about thin places with you and perhaps encourage you to think about where your thin places are and whether you might benefit from spending a little more time there?